ynput/ayon-documentation/website/docs/addon_usd_admin.md

 Settings for USD Library

-- **Tf Debug Variable for Debugging USD**: It's value will be set to `TF_DEBUG` which allows you to inspect specific log outputs of Usd.
+- **Tf Debug Variable for Debugging USD**: Its value will be set to `TF_DEBUG` which allows you to inspect specific log outputs of Usd.
 Typical use cases are to check if plugins are loaded correctly or if data is properly being refreshed.

 :::tip `TF_DEBUG`
-For more info about `TF_DEBUG`, See0 [Debugging | lucascheller USD Survival Guide](https://lucascheller.github.io/VFX-UsdSurvivalGuide/pages/core/profiling/debug.html#debugging).
+For more info about `TF_DEBUG`, See [Debugging | lucascheller USD Survival Guide](https://lucascheller.github.io/VFX-UsdSurvivalGuide/pages/core/profiling/debug.html#debugging).

 :::